Coaching as a Continuation of Playing

 His resume includes:

-- More victories in men’s college volleyball than even the legendary Al Scates (approaching 1300)
+- More victories in men’s college volleyball than even the legendary Al Scates (more than 1300)

 - 26 trips to the CIS National Championships, winning 9 golds, 9 silver, and 5 bronze medals